pippinbarr/lets-snake-ancient-greek-punishment/process/to-do.md

 - Oopsie, got so enthused I didn't write any todos for the majority of this ~~Get it working~~
 - Trying that out for now ~~Should the hover go vertically up?
 It's a bit complicated... maybe the eagle should come in at a slower tick?
 How?
 Eagle tick?~~

+## Tantalus

+- Snake in the middle, apple above apple below
+- Apple retreats outside walls based on your distance from it
+- Death is a reset